roedoejet/mtd-starter/README.md

 You can find out more about how to create these files against the MTD configuration schema by visiting the [docs](https://mother-tongues-dictionaries.readthedocs.io/en/latest/)

 Once you have those files, you can either create a dictionary programatically or using the command line interface.
-This repo also automatically builds with Travis.
+This repo also automatically builds with GitHub Actions.

 ## Contributing